 Bored and vertical wells

 Bored and vertical wells fall between drilled and dug wells in terms of depth and performance.
-They are common on older rural properties and are highly influenced by local soil and rock layers.
+Local soil and rock layers highly influence them, and they are common on older rural properties.
 A flow test is essential during an inspection to understand how they perform over time.

 Dug and bored rural wells